coderite/SeleniumTestNGAutomationFramework/README.md

 # TODO

-- clean up ParfumPage class DONE
-- check chrome parallel flakiness DONE
-- ask Adonis about the fur Wen data, that you are almost ready with the code DONE
-- update modal exceptions retry feature.
-Retry X times each time there is an exception on the modal page.
-This seems to be due to bot detection by Douglas.
-DONE
-- add screenshot capability DONE
-- update filenames of Extent Reports to include browser DONE
-- Extent Reports first TC fix browerName null issue DONE
-- skip test info omits browser name DONE
-- make decision about assert logic for 404 products and OUT OF STOCK DONE
-- add a check that all the facets we wanted to select have been set DONE
-- close button is flaky - DONE

 - update retry mechanism to get variable from properties file

-- push to github
+- push to github DONE
 - finish ReadMe
-- send full project details to Adonis and Co
+- send full project details to director and Co